aidanwhiteley/books/README.md

 Please check the console log when running the application.
 Any key constraints/warnings related to the Spring profile being used will be output to the console.

-To run the application and access the "behind logon" functionality, see the "How to configure application logon security" section below.

 ### Tests
-All tests should run fine "out of the box" i.e. with a clean checkout of the code you should be able to successfully run `mvn clean compile test package`
+All tests should run fine "out of the box" i.e. with a clean checkout of the code you should be able to successfully run `mvn clean compile test package` and all tests should pass.

 By default, the tests run against mongo-java-server so there is no need to install MongDb to test most of the application.
 Functionality not supported by mogo-java-server such as full text indexes results in some tests being skipped when